cmeiklejohn/cmeiklejohn.github.io/_posts/2014-11-16-ad-counter-derflow.markdown

 ## Initializing servers

-Next, we initialize on server process per advertisement.
+Next, we initialize one server process per advertisement.
 Here's what that code looks like:

 {% highlight erlang %}